strimzi/proposals/000-mm2-connector-offsets-support.md

 This included validating the specific fields that are needed, and even not requiring fields that the operator could infer.

 However, this would make the operator vulnerable to changes in the way the MirrorMaker connectors store their offsets so was rejected in favour of less strict validation.

+### Preventing the user from altering or reseting offsets for the MirrorCheckpointConnector and MirrorHeartbeatConnector

+The MirrorCheckpointConnector and MirrorHeartbeatConnector both store offsets in Kafka, however they do not actually use those offsets.
+MirrorMaker users may still track offsets to track the progress of those connectors, but since they are not used, it isn't immediately obvious why a user would want to reset or alter them.
+This [Apache Kafka PR](https://github.com/apache/kafka/pull/14005) talks about some of the reasons why these operations may still be desired by users.
+In addition, it is possible that in future these connectors will make use of these offsets.
+For these reasons this proposal explicitly allows users to perform list/alter/reset on all MirrorMaker connectors.

 [kip]: https://cwiki.apache.org/confluence/display/KAFKA/KIP-875%3A+First-class+offsets+support+in+Kafka+Connect
 [proposal-76]: 076-connector-offsets-support.md